-- 1. Every application to the Charity Commissioner under sub-section (1) of section 50A shall set out concisely the material facts about the public trust and shall contain among other things the following particulars. - (a) Approximate value of the trust property - (b) Approximate annual income of the trust - (c) Nature of applicant's interest in the trust

-- (d) A statement explaining how the proposed scheme is necessary in the interest of the proper management or administration of the public trusts. - 2.
+- 1. Every application to the Charity Commissioner under sub-section (1) of section 50A shall set out concisely the material facts about the public trust and shall contain among other things the following particulars. - (a) Approximate value of the trust property - (b) Approximate annual income of the trust - (c) Nature of applicant's interest in the trust - (d) A statement explaining how the proposed scheme is necessary in the interest of the proper management or administration of the public trusts. - 2.
 The application shall be accompanied by a draft scheme and shall be signed and verified in the manner provided in sub-rule (4) of rule 6. - 3.
-There shall be maintained in the office of the Charity Commissioner a register of such applications in the form of Schedule X-A.
+Office of the Charity Commissioner has to maintain a register of such applications in the form of Schedule X-A.